WWE Wal3ooha

-WWE Wal3ooha (WWE ولعوها) is a television program produced by WWE originally broadcast on OSN Sports in the United Arab Emirates every Thursday at 9:00 PM, which features recaps of Monday Night Raw and Friday Night SmackDown as well as exclusive interviews with WWE wrestlers and personalities.
+WWE Wal3ooha (WWE ولعوها) is a television program produced by WWE originally broadcast on OSN Sports in the United Arab Emirates, which features recaps of Monday Night Raw and Friday Night SmackDown as well as exclusive interviews with WWE wrestlers and personalities.
 The show's title translates to “light it up” and is the first WWE program to feature original and localized content intended exclusively for the Middle East and North Africa market.

 In October 2018 the show also began airing on MBC Action.